rasmus-kirk/halo-accumulation/report/report.md

 Since these kinds of proofs can both be used for proving knowledge of a large witness to a statement succinctly, and doing so without revealing any information about the underlying witness, the zero-knowledgeness of the protocol is described as _optional_.
 This is highlighted in the algorithmic specifications as the parts colored \textblue{blue}.
-In the Rust implementation I have chosen to include these parts as they were not too cumbersome to implement, but since IVC is at the heart of this project, not zero-knowledge, I have chosen to omit them from the soundness and completeness discussions in the following sections as well as omitted the proofs of zero-knowledge.
+In the Rust implementation I have chosen to include these parts as they were not too cumbersome to implement.
+However, since the motivation for this project was IVC, wherein the primary focus is succinctness, not zero-knowledge, I have chosen to omit them from the soundness and completeness discussions in the following sections, as well as omitted the proofs of zero-knowledge.

-The authors of the paper present additional algorithms for setting up public parameters ($\CMSetup$, $\PCDLSetup$, $\ASDLGenerator$) and distributing them ($\CMTrim$, $\PCDLTrim$, $\ASDLIndexer$), we omit them in the following algorithmic specifications on the assumption that:
+The authors of the paper present additional algorithms for distributing public parameters ($\CMTrim$, $\PCDLTrim$, $\ASDLIndexer$), we omit them in the following algorithmic specifications on the assumption that:

 a.
 The setups has already been run, producing values $N, D \in \Nb, S, H \in_R
    \Eb(\Fb_q), \vec{G} \in_R \Eb(\Fb_q)$ where $D = N - 1$, $N$ is a